 In the first year of its implementation (2009), the newly expanded portion of the law resulted in the collection of 11,643 DNA samples from individuals arrested and charged with qualifying crimes.
 In 2009, a total of 4,213 arrested and charged DNA profiles were uploaded to CODIS and searched.
-There were 37 matches reported to law enforcement in 2009 and to date they have led to 19 arrests and 15 convictions.
+There were 37 matches reported to law enforcement in 2009 and, as of the end of 2016, they had led to 19 arrests and 15 convictions.

 The second year of operation (2010) resulted in the collection of 11,404 DNA samples from individuals arrested and charged with qualifying crimes.
 In 2010, a total of 6,030 arrested and charged DNA profiles were uploaded to CODIS and searched.
-There were 60 matches reported to law enforcement in 2010 and to date they have led to 22 arrests and 14 convictions.
+There were 60 matches reported to law enforcement in 2010 and, as of the end of 2016, they had led to 22 arrests and 14 convictions.

 The third year of operation (2011) resulted in the collection of 10,528 DNA samples from individuals arrested and charged with qualifying crimes.
 In 2011, a total of 4,327 arrested and charged DNA profiles were uploaded to CODIS and searched.
-There were 78 matches reported to law enforcement in 2011 and to date they have led to 30 arrests and 21 convictions.
+There were 78 matches reported to law enforcement in 2011 and, as of the end of 2016, they had led to 30 arrests and 21 convictions.

 The fourth year of operation (2012) resulted in the collection of 7,041 samples from individuals arrested and charged with qualifying crimes.
 In 2012, a total of 3,174 arrested and charged DNA profiles were uploaded to CODIS and searched.
-There were 45 matches reported to law enforcement in 2012 and to date they have led to 14 arrests and 11 convictions.
+There were 45 matches reported to law enforcement in 2012 and, as of the end of 2016, they had led to 14 arrests and 11 convictions.

 The fifth year of operation (2013) resulted in the collection of 9,889 samples from individuals arrested and charged with qualifying crimes.
 In 2013, a total of 4,180 arrested and charged DNA profiles were uploaded to CODIS and searched.
-There were 83 matches reported to law enforcement in 2013 and to date they have led to 19 arrests and 11 convictions.
+There were 83 matches reported to law enforcement in 2013 and to date they have led to 21 arrests and 17 convictions.

 The sixth year of operation (2014) resulted in the collection of 9,373 samples from individuals arrested and charged with qualifying crimes.
 In 2014, a total of 4,430 arrested and charged DNA profiles were uploaded to CODIS and searched.
-There were 104 matches reported to law enforcement in 2014 and to date they have led to 21 arrests and 16 convictions.
+There were 104 matches reported to law enforcement in 2014 and to date they have led to 24 arrests and 23 convictions.

 The seventh year of operation (2015) resulted in the collection of 9,518 samples from individuals arrested and charged with qualifying crimes.
 In 2015, a total of 4,000 arrested and charged DNA profiles were uploaded to CODIS and searched.
-There were 137 matches reported to law enforcement in 2015 and to date they have led to 22 arrests and 14 convictions.
+There were 136 matches reported to law enforcement in 2015 and to date they have led to 33 arrests and 30 convictions.

 The eighth year of operation (2016) resulted in the collection of 8,974 samples from individuals arrested and charged with qualifying crimes.
 In 2016, a total of 3,555 arrested and charged DNA profiles were uploaded to CODIS and searched.
-There were 148 matches reported to law enforcement in 2016 and to date they have led to 20 arrests and 6 convictions.
+There were 149 matches reported to law enforcement in 2016 and to date they have led to 28 arrests and 23 convictions.